 The AHI SST data are produced from Himawari-9 (Himawari-8 before 2022-Dec-13) geostationary satellite using the NOAA Advanced Clear-Sky Processor for Ocean (ACSPO) v2.90 enterprise system,(ACSPO v2.70 was used for Himawari-8).
 Currently, only near-real time (NRT) data are produced at STAR, with a 2-6 hour latency (typically closer to 2 hours).
 The data are available in NetCDF4 format, compliant with the GHRSST Data Specifications v2 (GDS2).
 The data for Himawari-8 was archived with PO.DAAC with start date 2019-Oct-16 and end date 2022-Dec-13.
-The PO.DAAC archival of the Himawari-9 will start soon.
-The data is also available at this Coast Watch page as a 2week rotated buffer.
-There is a plan to reprocess the AHI data, for the full Himawari-8 and -9 missions.
+The full mission of the Himawari-9 has been archiving in PO.DAAC.
+The data for Himawari-9 is also available at this Coast Watch page as a 2week rotated buffer.
+The reanalysis of the full mission of the Himawari-8 is available at this Coast Watch page.
+There is a plan to reprocess the AHI data, for the full Himawari-9 missions.

 Data Access

 The AHI SST data are produced from Himawari-9 (Himawari-8 before 2022-Dec-13 ) geostationary satellite using the NOAA Advanced Clear-Sky Processor for Ocean (ACSPO) v2.90 enterprise system (ACSPO v2.70 was used for Himawari-8).
 Currently, only near-real time (NRT) data are produced at STAR, with a 2-6 hour latency (typically closer to 2 hours).
 The data are available in NetCDF4 format, compliant with the GHRSST Data Specifications v2 (GDS2).
 The data for Himawari-8 was archived with PO.DAAC with start date 2019-Oct-16 and end date 2022-Dec-13.
-The PO.DAAC archival for Himawari-9 will start soon.
+The full mission of the Himawari-9 has been archiving in PO.DAAC.
 The data is also available at this Coast Watch page as a 2week rotated buffer.
-There is a plan to reprocess the AHI data, for the full Himawari-8 and -9 missions.
+The reanalysis of the full mission of the Himawari-8 with ACSPO v2.90 is available at this Coast Watch page.
+There is a plan to reprocess the AHI data, for the full Himawari-9 missions.

 In each valid water pixel (defined as ocean, sea, lake or river, up to 5km inland; note that in "invalid" pixels, defined as those with >5km inland, fill values are reported), the following layers are reported in both L2P and L3C: SSTs derived using multi-channel SST (MCSST; night) and Non-Linear SST (NLSST; day) algorithms (Petrenko et al., 2014); ACSPO clear-sky mask (ACSM; provided in each pixel as part of l2p_flags; Petrenko et al., 2010); SSES bias and standard deviation (Petrenko et al., 2016); NCEP wind speed; and ACSPO SST minus reference (Canadian Met Centre L4 SST).
 For L2P, brightness temperatures (BTs) in 3.9, 8.6, 10, 11, and 12 µm bands are also reported, for those users interested in direct radiance assimilation (e.g., NOAA NCEP, NASA GMAO).